Chokwe Lumumba: Death

 Lumumba died on February 25, 2014, at the age of 66.
 City officials said he died at St. Dominic Hospital in Jackson.
 The cause of death was not immediately clear since Sharon Grisham-Stewart, the Hinds County coroner, refused to perform an autopsy after Lumumba's mysterious death following complaints of a cold.
 Hinds County Supervisor Kenneth Stokes and others believe Lumumba was murdered.
 City Councilman Quentin Whitwell told reporters that Lumumba died of heart failure.
 The New York Times said in its obituary of Lumumba that "being the progressive black mayor of a black-majority Southern capital ultimately may not have been a far cry from the black self-determination he once sought."

 Personal life

-Lumumba's son, Chokwe Antar Lumumba, is also a lawyer and was a partner in his father's practice, and is the current mayor of Jackson, Mississippi.
+Lumumba's son, Chokwe Antar Lumumba, is also a lawyer and was a partner in his father's practice, and is the former mayor of Jackson, Mississippi.

 He attended Jackson United Methodist Church in Jackson.